 Creationism or Intelligent Design is the belief that life and the universe were created by a supernatural being (an "intelligent designer"), an omnipotent, benevolent God.
 Evolution is the process by which different kinds of living organisms developed and diversified from earlier forms during the history of the Earth.
 The theory of evolution purports that life on earth evolved from one universal common ancestor about 3.8 billion years ago.
 It is a "theory" in the scientific sense of the word, which means it is supported by evidence and accepted as fact by the scientific community.
 The intelligent design hypothesis is not supported by evidence.
 Since 1929, the term “creationism” in the US has been associated with Christian fundamentalism, and specifically with a disbelief in evolution and a belief in a young earth.

-edit The Points of View
+The Points of View

 There are many flavors of the creationist worldview.
 Young Earth Creationism and Gap Creationism believe that humanity was created by God, but while Young Earth Creationism claims the Earth is less than 10,000 years old and was reshaped by the flood, Gap Creationism claims the world is the scientifically accepted age.
 Progressive creationism believes humanity was directly created by God, based on primate anatomy, while intelligent design and theistic evolution include a variety of beliefs based on the idea that divine intervention led to something that may appear like evolution.

-edit Types of evolution
+Types of evolution

 Divergent evolution occurs when one species separates into two species, for example if they become separated geographically and have to adapt to different environments to survive.
 Parallel evolution, on the other hand, occurs when two or more species develop similar traits, such as growing wings, to survive the same environment.
 Finally, convergent evolution occurs when two or more species develop similar traits in different environments.

 Evolution relies on evidence from fossil records, similarities between life forms, the geographic distribution of species, and recorded changes in species.
-Since the 1920s, for example, hundreds of fossils have been found of creatures in the intermediate stages between primate and human, and fossil records in general suggest that multi-celled organisms only appeared after single-celled ones, and that complex animals were preceded by simpler ones.
+Since the 1920s, for example, hundreds of fossils have been found of creatures in the intermediate stages between monkeys, apes, and humans, and fossil records in general suggest that multi-celled organisms only appeared after single-celled ones, and that complex animals were preceded by simpler ones.
 Geographic evidence includes the fact that, before humans arrived in Australia 60-40,000 years ago, the country had more than 100 species of kangaroo, koalas and marsupials, but no placental land mammals like dogs, cats, bears and horses.
 Islands like Hawaii and New Zealand also lacked these mammals, and had plant, insect and bird species not found elsewhere on Earth.

 Creationism is typically based on a literal interpretation of the Book of Genesis in the Bible.
 Supporters of Intelligent Design argue that either God created the conditions for evolution or point to patterns occuring in nature as evidence that the universe is not random but created by an intelligent being.